 A revocable living trust is a legal entity you create during your lifetime.
 Any property you choose to place into the trust will be distributed according to its terms after your death.
 Just like a will, you name someone to manage distributions (the trustee) and the people who will receive your property (beneficiaries).

 Unlike a will however, a revocable living trust does not have to go through the probate court to be executed.
 In California, the probate court process can take 12-16 months to complete, costs approximately 5% of the value of the estate in court fees, and is completely public.
 Creating a revocable living trust saves your loved ones time, money, and maintains your privacy.

 The first important way to protect minor children is by naming potential permanent guardians to care for them if you are no longer able.

-A LifeLadder Estate Plan adds the additional protection of naming temporary guardians, in the Kids’ Protection Plan.
+A LifeLadder Estate Plan adds the additional protection of naming temporary guardians, in the Guardians+ Plan for Minor Children.
 These temporary guardians are physically located within 20 minutes of the children and can respond immediately during a family emergency.
 Without a temporary guardian, minor children may be put under the care of Child Protective Services until their designated permanent guardian can be established, located, and brought to the children’s location.
-Creating a Kids’ Protection Plan avoids that undesirable result.
+Creating a Guardians+ Plan for Minor Children avoids that undesirable result.

 A revocable living trust can also be crafted to ensure that a minor child’s inheritance will be bother supervised and protected from future creditors, court judgments, and divorce proceedings.